nassersala/me/zet/20210928112131/README.md

 1 44 55 4
 ```

-The following half the input only if it is even:
+The following halves the input only if it is even:
 ```
   halfIfEven=: %1+0=2|]
   halfIfEven 13 20